 You may qualify for the Mortgage Payment Program if you:

-- are earning less than you have in the past or are experiencing a furlough
+- are earning less income on your paycheck than you have in the past or are experiencing a furlough

-- are seeking new employment to recover from a temporary financial hardship (for example, you have lost income due to divorce, separation, serious illness, or death of a co-signer)
+- are seeking new employment to recover from a temporary financial hardship (for example, you have lost income due to divorce, separation, serious illness, sickness or health problems, or death of a co-signer)

 - are unable to pay your mortgage due to a qualified hardship but are eligible for fixed income payments (i.e., retirement, Social Security, disability, or VA benefits) that will enable you to resume your mortgage payments

 - have a good mortgage payment history prior to your recent income loss or financial hardship

 - currently owe no more than $300,000 on all your mortgages.
 Check with your lender to find out your balance.